Design for steel bridge construction

 Pack plates are available in thicknesses down to 1 mm.
 In splices where the difference in thickness between connecting members is less than 2mm, packing plates should not be required.

 Where plate thicknesses at a joint change by 2 or 3mm, as they commonly do in girder webs, a 1mm pack is required on each face to avoid offsetting the webs and consequently increasing the risk of having problems installing bolts in the flanges.
-However, a lower limit on pack thickness of 2mm has been introduced in BS EN 1090-2 covering both preloaded and non-preloaded joints.
-It could be argued that 1mm thick packs would be acceptable in preloaded joints because the plies are pulled up tight and corrosion of the pack is prevented.
+A minimum pack thickness of 1mm is now permitted in BS EN 1090-2 covering both preloaded and non-preloaded joints.

 Clause 8.1 of BS EN 1090-2 states that “Packing plates shall have compatible … mechanical strength with the adjacent plate components of the connection”.
 In this case, “compatible” should not be interpreted as “similar” because it is not always possible to obtain small quantities of thin material for packs in preloaded joints in grades that are the same as the members being joined.
 For packs less than 7mm thick, carbon steel can only be bought in grades such as DC01 to BS EN 10130 that has no guaranteed mechanical properties, and weathering steel shims are only available in “Corten A” that has lower yield strength and UTS than S355W to BS EN 10025-5 and no toughness guarantee.
 In practice the compressive stress due to the preload and the shear stress from the slip resistance are much lower than the lowest possible yield stress for steel material, and there is no risk of brittle fracture, so these alternative materials are acceptable for use as packing in preloaded joints.